particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 **Each product can only contain one type of device**

-For example, the Boron, B Series SoM (4xx), and B Series SoM (5xx) are three different device types and thus must be in separate products.
+For example, the Boron, B-Series SoM (4xx), and B-Series SoM (5xx) are three different device types and thus must be in separate products.
 The reason is that different device types are compiled for different platforms, and a product can only have a single binary for each version released.

-The Electron and E Series, however, are the same platform and can share a single product.
+The Electron and E-Series, however, are the same platform and can share a single product.
 The Tracker SoM and Tracker One are also the same platform and can share a product.

 **Each product has an owner**